amnotjuice/MolBridge/README.md

 # Molbridge

-Model checkpoints will be available.
+Model checkpoints will be available soon.